Bryce Petty

-Bryce William Petty (born May 31, 1991) is a former American football quarterback.
-He played college football at Baylor University, and was drafted by the New York Jets in the fourth round of the 2015 NFL Draft.
+Bryce William Petty (born May 31, 1991) is an American former professional football player who was a quarterback in the National Football League (NFL).
+He played college football for the Baylor Bears, and was selected by the New York Jets in the fourth round of the 2015 NFL draft.

-Early years
+Early life

 Petty is a member of the Chickasaw Nation.
 He attended Midlothian High School in Midlothian, Texas.
 He played football for Midlothian and was named District 15-4A Offensive Sophomore of the Year after throwing for 979 yards and four touchdowns in 2006.
 As a junior in 2007, Petty threw for 2,042 yards and 16 touchdowns while also rushing for 101 yards and five touchdowns, for which he was named first-team All-District 15-4A.
 As a senior in 2008, Petty earned second-team All-District 16-4A honors after throwing for 1,507 yards and four touchdowns and rushing for 166 yards and five more scores, even though he missed some action due to injury.
 In the national position ranking among quarterbacks, Petty was listed 25th by Rivals.com, 35th by Scout.com, and 54th by ESPN.com.

 In addition to football, Petty played basketball and participated in track and field at Midlothian, competing in the throwing events and placing second at the 2008 District 16-4A Meet in the discus with a throw of 45.08 meters (147–9).